PurlingNayuki/XML2MDict/README.md

+# XML2MDict
-# XML2MDict: A Java Implement of XML to MDict Source Converter
+## A Java Implement of More Than a XML to MDict Source Converter
 ---

 ## Commandline Utility Usage